 France

 The registration consists of 8 numerals.

-The insignia at the left hand side indicates the service where the grenadine across the tricolour stands for Gendarmerie.
+The insigne at the left hand side indicates the service where the grenadine across the tricolour stands for Gendarmerie.

 The first numeral indicates the service where 2 stands for Gendarmerie since 1989.

-The second and third letter indicate the year of registration where 00 stands for 2000.
+The second and third numeral indicate the year of registration where 00 stands for 2000.

-The fourth letter indicates the type of vehicle where 2 stands for a van.
+The fourth numeral indicates the type of vehicle where 2 stands for a van.

+France